konung/trailblazer-rails-basic-setup/README.md

     gem "trailblazer", '2.0.3'
     gem "trailblazer-rails"

-    # If you want to replace ActiveView with the awesomeness of Cells
+    # If you want to replace ActionView with the awesomeness of Cells
+    # Otherwise what are you doing here? ;-)
     gem "trailblazer-cells"

     # There are adapters for ERB, Slim & Haml as well.
 Hamlit is faster than both.